How to Grow Black, Red, White, Pink, and Yellow Currants

 This is a beautiful fruit (and its flowers, too) to look at.
 Plus, there are many reasons to grow them; firstly, they are extremely easy and hassle-free to grow, so you don't require much knowledge of gardening; secondly, they give you a large yield of a highly nutritious food item; plus, they enhance your garden’s looks with delightful colors, with the main varieties being black, red and white.

 You can grow all these varieties at the same time because you need to conduct almost the same maintenance routine for all of them.

 The only difference, perhaps, is that while black currants need very basic pruning, red and white varieties need a little more intense pruning, somewhat like gooseberries.

-In this article, you will be introduced to currants and will know the basics of how to plant and grow black, red and white currants.
+In this article, you will be introduced to currants and will know the basics of how to plant and grow black, red, white, yellow, and pink currants.
 This will surely encourage you to grow this amazing fruit in your home garden.